 Let us now create a secondary structure so that we can visualize more easily the protein structure.
 Right-click on 1DDT_A.pdb in the Document View, select Add>Visual Model.
 In the Add visual model window just showing up, set the name of the new visual model to 1ddtA, and the visual model type to Secondary structure.
 Click Ok, you will see a ribbon (or cartoon) representation of the structure of 1DDT_A.pdb.
 Now, hide the visual model for edge construction types by unchecking the box next to the visual model ARAP edges in the Document View.

 In the Arap Path app, manipulate the slider or the number in the box next to it for viewing the conformations along the path (see the animation below).

 Exporting the path

 For exporting as SAMSON path, click Export path button, a path node with the name “Path” is created in the Document View.

 For exporting as PDB files, click Export pdb, then select a folder you want to export them to.
-Each conformation will be saved as a pdb file with a sequence id at the end of the file name.
-In addition, a pml file is also created for viewing the path with Pymol.
+Each conformation will be saved as a PDB file with a sequence id at the end of the file name.